BMW i3 electric performance, top speed, motor

 - 1VerdictThe BMW i3 was one of the first electric cars to make everyday drivers sit up and take notice, with its cool style, good handling and practical range

 - 2Range, battery & chargingA battery upgrade for 2019 gave the BMW i3 longer legs, with a real-world range of around 160 miles

-- 4Electric motor, drive & performance - currently readingGreat handling and nippy acceleration make the BMW i3 one of the best electric cars to drive, although ride comfort is particularly firm in the i3s
+- 4Performance, motor & drive - currently readingGreat handling and nippy acceleration make the BMW i3 one of the best electric cars to drive, although ride comfort is particularly firm in the i3s

 - 5Interior, dashboard & comfortIt’s spacious for four people, but the BMW i3’s suspension makes things a little too bumpy on the move

 - 6Boot space, seating & practicalityCompact exterior dimensions belie the BMW i3’s roomy interior, but it only has seats for four